-- The fifth case of Phoenix Wright: Ace Attorney is the best in the series.
+- The fifth case of Phoenix Wright: Ace Attorney.
 It featured two Ice Queens, tied in a brutal serial killer, and you get to deconstruct about half the cast, including Police Chief Gant, from jovial joker to asshole of the highest calibur.
 The various tragedies throughout the case make the victory and resolution all the better.
 Watch it fully acted here.

 - The fourth case of Investigations is in the running for the canon fans, since it's a flashback to before Edgeworth even began prosecuting and features the world's most unexpected cameo from Manfred von Karma.